 Francis Joseph Steingass’ Persian Dictionary Online is an app developed by masnavi.net whose primary goal is to make the Masnavi of Jalāl al-Dīn Rūmī available to readers.

 Sulayman Hayyim’ Persian Dictionary Online is designed to give the English meanings of over 50,000 words, terms, idioms, and proverbs in the Persian language, as well as the transliteration of the words in English characters.
 It is powered by the Digital South Asia Library, University of Chicago.

 The Bibliography of Asian Studies indexes articles and book chapters, including many South Asian publications not covered by other databases.
 Browse journal lists to see the time periods covered.

-Historical Abstracts (Ebsco) covers a broad range of topics including references to South Asian studies.
+Historical Abstracts covers a broad range of topics including references to South Asian studies.

 Index Islamicus is an international classified bibliography of publications in European languages on Islam and the Muslim World.

-Modern Language Association (MLA) International Bibliography contains citations to critical works on literature, language, linguistics, and folklore.
+Modern Language Association International Bibliography contains citations to critical works on literature, language, linguistics, and folklore.

-South Asia Research Documentation Services 3 (SARDS3) SARDS3 is an electronic database containing bibliographic references to South Asia research articles published in journals, collective volumes, conference proceedings, Festschriften, etc.
+South Asia Research Documentation Services 3 /SARDS3 (Universities of Bonn, Halle & Munich) is an electronic database containing bibliographic references to South Asia research articles published in journals, collective volumes, conference proceedings, Festschriften, etc.